Khaldoon Al Mubarak: Controversies

+Manchester City replied to the reports stating that they were based on "hacked or stolen" emails or documents, but did not say that the leaked emails were not fake.
+In March 2019, UEFA opened the investigation into the alleged breach of FFP rules by the City owner and the chairman.
+In February 2020, the club was banned from the Champions League for 2 years, with a fine of €30 million.
+But, in July 2020, the Court of Arbitration for Sport (CAS) lifted the ban and reduced the fine to €10 million, stating that majority of the violations were "either not established or time-barred".
+In April 2022, leaked emails were re-published by Der Spiegel.
+The report claimed that Manchester City was being investigated by the Premier League in terms of three allegations– The club pressured underage players to sign with City, disguising owner's funding as sponsorship payments, and secretly paid compensation to Roberto Mancini through Al Jazira.

-In February 2023, Manchester City was alleged by the Premier League, which concluded a four year long investigation, of contravening more than 100 rules on various occasions, most of which relating to finances.
-The league said City provided misleading information about their finances for a nine-year period under Al Mubarak and Sheikh Mansour and an independent commission would review the case.
-Premier League’s charges included 80 alleged breaches concerning the financial rules between 2009-18 and 30 breaches were related to City’s failure in co-operating with Premier League’s investigation since December 2018.
-Manchester City subsequently released a statement stating that they were "surprised" by the allegations, however welcomed the appointment of an independent commission and "look forward to this matter being put to rest once and for all".
+In February 2023, Manchester City was alleged by the Premier League, which had concluded a four-year long investigation, of contravening more than 100 regulations on various occasions, most of which relating to finances.
+The league said City had provided misleading information about their finances for a nine-year period under Al Mubarak and Sheikh Mansour, with an independent commission to review the case.
+The Premier League's charges included 80 alleged breaches concerning the financial rules in 2009–18 and 30 breaches related to City's alleged lack of cooperation with the investigation since December 2018.
+The club subsequently released a statement, welcoming the appointment of an independent commission.